Calculus: Integral calculus

-To approximate that area, an intuitive method would be to divide up the distance between a and b into a number of equal segments, the length of each segment represented by the symbol Δx.
+To approximate that area, an intuitive method would be to divide up the distance between a and b into several equal segments, the length of each segment represented by the symbol Δx.
 For each small segment, we can choose one value of the function f(x).
 Call that value h.
 Then the area of the rectangle with base Δx and height h gives the distance (time Δx multiplied by speed h) traveled in that segment.
 Associated with each segment is the average value of the function above it, f(x) = h.
 The sum of all such rectangles gives an approximation of the area between the axis and the curve, which is an approximation of the total distance traveled.
-A smaller value for Δx will give more rectangles and in most cases a better approximation, but for an exact answer we need to take a limit as Δx approaches zero.
+A smaller value for Δx will give more rectangles and in most cases a better approximation, but for an exact answer, we need to take a limit as Δx approaches zero.

 The symbol of integration is $\int$, an elongated S chosen to suggest summation.
 The definite integral is written as:

 and is read "the integral from a to b of f-of-x with respect to x."
-The Leibniz notation dx is intended to suggest dividing the area under the curve into an infinite number of rectangles, so that their width Δx becomes the infinitesimally small dx.
+The Leibniz notation dx is intended to suggest dividing the area under the curve into an infinite number of rectangles so that their width Δx becomes the infinitesimally small dx.

 The indefinite integral, or antiderivative, is written:

-Functions differing by only a constant have the same derivative, and it can be shown that the antiderivative of a given function is actually a family of functions differing only by a constant.
+Functions differing by only a constant have the same derivative, and it can be shown that the antiderivative of a given function is a family of functions differing only by a constant.
 Since the derivative of the function y = x^{2} + C, where C is any constant, is y′ = 2x, the antiderivative of the latter is given by:

 The unspecified constant C present in the indefinite integral or antiderivative is known as the constant of integration.